 $2,000 for the Mortenson Center for International Library Programs to partially support the participation of a visiting librarian in the Center’s Summer Associate program.
 This gift will help to defray the cost of housing and the program fee for one librarian from another country to participate in the program.

-$2,000 for the Mortenson Center for International Library Programs to partially support the participation of a visiting public librarian from Russia in the Center’s program.
-A two-week program for Russian public librarians in July 2013 will focus on public library services for youth and teens.
-Some of the librarians do not have enough funding to support their participation.
-This gift will help to defray the cost of housing and the program fee for one participant from Russia and give them the opportunity to explore and engage with current issues and trends in the field of youth and young adult librarianship.
+$2,000 for the Mortenson Center for International Library Programs to partially support a visiting public or academic librarian in the Center’s programs.
+Many librarians from other countries do not have enough funding to support their participation.
+This gift will help to defray the cost of housing and the program fee for librarians outside the United States and give them the opportunity to explore and engage with current issues and trends in the field of librarianship.

 $2,080 for the Funk Library CPLA Reference & Resource Center to purchase the National Garden Association’s Market Research Survey Package.
 This package consists of four highly regarded surveys: 1) “2011 National Gardening Survey”, 2) “Hard Times & Lawn & Garden Survey”, 3) “What Gardener’s Think Survey”, and 4) “Environmental Lawn & Garden Survey.”
 The information supplied by these surveys will give our student and faculty researchers insights that are important to decisions about landscape and garden designs, consumer support, and marketing.